L.A.'s Next Hair Trend Is EXTREMELY Minimalist

 "Think of it almost like an eyeliner with a smudger at the end," Hills told us.
 "It takes out the deliberate look of the highlight at the root."
 Now, keep in mind this only works when going lighter, but it's not limited to blonds — even caramel or mocha highlights benefit from a good smudge.

-It's incredibly simple: After the hair is lightened and the color is washed out, it's toned as normal (if needed).
-Then, as a very last step (and normally done at the shampoo bowl to save time), a colored gloss or toner is applied with a brush, section by section, to just the roots.
+It's incredibly simple: After the hair is lightened and the colour is washed out, it's toned as normal (if needed).
+Then, as a very last step (and normally done at the shampoo bowl to save time), a coloured gloss or toner is applied with a brush, section by section, to just the roots.

 The result?
 A soft, natural looking finish that takes less than 10 minutes and shouldn't cost anything extra.